ArwaData/-Starbucks-Customer-Segmentation/README.md

 From that analysis I found out that most favorite type of offers are Buy One Get One (BOGO) offers and Discount offers.

+here you can find a blog post about this project : https://medium.com/@ArwaData/starbucks-capstone-challenge-30ef159a5b35

 ## Problem Statement